abhi-11nav/abhi-11nav/README.md

 ## Heyyyy 👋

 # ABOUT
 I am Abhinav, a computer science major from Dalhousie university, Canada with interests in the field of Aritifcial intelligence.
-I actively work on machine learning, deep learning, Natural language processing and am exploring other fields of AI.
+I actively work on deep learning, Natural language processing and am exploring other fields of AI.

 <!--
 **abhi-11nav/abhi-11nav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.